Project-MONAI/tutorials/reconstruction/MRI_reconstruction/README.md

 # Model checkpoint

-We have already provided a model checkpoint `best_model.pt` for a U-Net with `7,782,849` parameters.
+We have already provided a model checkpoint `unet_mri_reconstruction.pt` for a U-Net with `7,782,849` parameters.
 To obtain this checkpoint, we trained a U-Net with the default hyper-parameters in `train.py` on the T2 subset of the brain dataset (`500` training and `180` validation volumes).
 The user can train their model on an arbitrary portion of the dataset.

 Our checkpoint achieves `0.9496` SSIM on the fastMRI T2 validation subset which is comparabale to the original result reported on the